glennr/blog/content/posts/vale-sh-vim-spellcheck.md

 [Vale.sh](https://vale.sh/) is a great tool for enforcing a writing style in your documents.

-My vale.sh setup follows the one described in [Writing like a pro with vale & neovim](https://bhupesh.me/writing-like-a-pro-with-vale-and-neovim/), (albeit with my preferred [LunarVim](https://www.lunarvim.org/)).
+My vale.sh setup follows the one described in [Writing like a pro with vale & Neovim](https://bhupesh.me/writing-like-a-pro-with-vale-and-neovim/), (albeit with my preferred [LunarVim](https://www.lunarvim.org/)).

-Once you've got Vale up and running, both it and neovim spell checking will complain about the same things.
+Once you've got Vale up and running, both it and Neovim spell checking will complain about the same things.
 Technical terms often appear as false positives, so the [`zg`](https://neovim.io/doc/user/spell.html#spell-quickstart) shortcut is handy. (`zg` adds the word under the cursor as a good word to your spellfile.)
 However Vale.sh still complains about the spelling you just whitelisted:

 ```
   Did you really mean 'blargh'? vale (Vale.Spelling) [17, 139]